NotTotal/Happy-fun-times/README.md

 # Gameplay Guide

-GAMEPLAY QUESTIONS WILL NOT BE ANSWERED IN #TSO-SUPPORT, GO TO #GAMEPLAY-SPOILERS ON THE [TSO DEV SERVER](https://discord.gg/ueJH6Jz)

-## 3Tweaks
+## Vorkiinator Black

 TSO now features 3tweaks, a comprehensive overhaul of requiem designed to eliminate many of the meta gaming strategies people have developed over time and force you to actually play the game to progress. **The only way to gain skill levels is by potions of insight which you earn from end chests of locations or by fighting powerful enemies**.
 Additionally, the economy has been drastically rebalanced so you can no longer abuse alchemy or sell junk gear to vendors to become rich.
 3Tweaks has many other significant changes to the ways that requiem works, which you will have to find out by playing.

 ## Perks

-Requiem is an extremely perk focused mod.
-Every skill requires the initial perk to be usable.
-For example, you will not be able to pick any locks without the first perk in lockpicking, if you don’t have any perks in one handed you will struggle to even swing a sword, and .
-Requiem grants you three perk points at level one.
-Choose wisely.

-As standard in requiem each smithing tier will require the respective book before you can spend a perk point.
-These books are scattered throughout the world in places where they logically belong.
-You will have to earn them.

 ## Saving

-TSO features sleep to save.
-There are only two ways to save, either when you sleep at a bed, or once every 15 minutes with the item in your inventory called "Elder Scroll (Break)."
-No, there is no way to turn this off.

 ## Equipment Durability

-TSO features Equipment Durability.
-Items will degrade over time as you use them.
-This will be displayed with the name of the item being modified to show its degredation status.
-Items can be repaired by tempering

 ## Character Customization

-TSO has two MCMs related to character customization that are easy to miss.
+HFT has two MCMs related to character customization that are easy to miss.
 Racemenu animated overlays will allow you to determine when overlays appear during combat.
 Skyrim outfit system allows you to set visual only outfits for various situations and locations.
 It's effectively transmog in skyrim, finally.

+Skyrim outfit system has a setting to require an item equipped in the displayed slot if you wish to ensure stripping compatability from Toys and Love.

 ## In-Game MCM Options

-All MCM options have been preconfigured
+All MCM options have been preconfigured.

 ## FAQ